Budget & Finance

 Fiscal Year 2020

-The Monroe County Board of County Commissioners (BOCC) certified the proposed millage rate to the Property Appraiser at a special budget meeting that was held July 22 at the Marathon Government Center.
-A proposed budget was presented to the commissioners that reflects the commissioner’s direction to meet increased service demands and workload, continued Hurricane Irma recovery, infrastructure improvements, and future challenges, like climate change and sea-level rise.
+The Monroe County Board of County Commissioners adopted the 2020 budget and millage rate at its final public hearing held on Wednesday, Sept.
+18, 2019 at Murray Nelson Government Center in Key Largo.
+The budget reflects the commissioner’s direction to meet increased service demands and workload, continued Hurricane Irma recovery, infrastructure improvements, and future challenges, like climate change and sea-level rise.

-The Countywide certified adopted millage rate by the BOCC for FY 2020 is 1.66 percent above the rollback millage rate to 2.5881.
-Per the BOCC’s authorization a new taxing district to help fund a new hospital in the Middle Keys encompassing Mile Marker 40 and Mile Marker 65.
-With the new taxing district, the proposed aggregate millage rate is 3.14 percent above the rolled-back millage rate.
+The Countywide certified adopted millage rate by the BOCC for Fiscal Year 2020 is 1.66 percent above the rolled-back millage rate from 2.5459 to 2.5881.
+Per the BOCC’s authorization, a new taxing district to help fund a new hospital in the Middle Keys encompassing Mile Marker 40 and Mile Marker 65.
+With the new taxing district, the aggregate millage rate is 3.14 percent above the rolled-back millage rate.
+Ad Valorem taxes collected overall will be $95.3 million.

 Fiscal Year 2019